-Norm Macdonald ‘Tonight Show’ Appearance Cancelled After Scandalous #Me Too Comments
+Norm Macdonald ‘Tonight Show’ Appearance Canceled After Scandalous Me Too Comments

 The controversy surrounding the comedian came after MacDonald gave an interview with the news outlet.

-Macdonald claimed said he was “happy the #MeToo movement has slowed down a little bit.”
+Macdonald claimed he was “happy the #MeToo movement has slowed down a little bit.”

 He then remarked, “It used to be, ‘One hundred women can’t be lying.’
 And then it became, ‘One woman can’t lie.’
 And that became, ‘I believe all women.’
 And then you’re like, ‘What?’
 Like, that Chris Hardwick guy I really thought got the blunt end of the stick there.”